top of page

 An Independent Advisory Committee on Nature Restoration has been established and tasked with making recommendations to the Minister of State for Nature, Heritage and Biodiversity on what should be included in the national plan.

-The Committee is currently working with stakeholder groups, communities and individuals to ensure that its recommendations work for people as well as for nature.
+The Committee has concluded its deliberations and has agreed a comprehensive set of recommendations for government on how Ireland should implement the EU Nature Restoration Regulation.
+The Committee has worked with stakeholder groups, communities and individuals as well as academics, experts, State agencies and Departments to ensure that its recommendations work for people as well as for nature.

-How Ireland's Nature Restoration Plan is being developed
+How Ireland's national Nature Restoration Plan is being developed